Corvus.Quantum

 Defense in Depth

-Corvus.Quantum employs a layered security model where multiple independent defenses protect mission-critical data.
-Each ring represents a distinct security barrier: the outermost Zero Trust perimeter continuously verifies all entities, Quantum Key Distribution secures key exchange, lattice-based NTRUEncrypt encryption protects data payloads, and physical unclonable key authentication gates access to the protected core.
+Corvus.Quantum employs a layered security model.
+Multiple independent defenses protect mission-critical data.
+Each ring represents a distinct security barrier.
+The outermost Zero Trust perimeter continuously verifies all entities.
+Quantum Key Distribution secures key exchange.
+Lattice-based NTRUEncrypt encryption protects data payloads.
+Physical unclonable key authentication gates access to the protected core.
 Compromising any single layer still leaves all inner layers intact.

 ZERO TRUST PERIMETER QUANTUM KEY DISTRIBUTION NTRUENCRYPT / CRYSTALS-KYBER PHYSICAL KEY AUTH PROTECTED DATA CONTINUOUS VERIFICATION ADAPTIVE KEY ROTATION